n1ghtmare/n1ghtmare.github.io/_posts/2020-09-28-deploying-a-dockerized-aspnet-core-app-using-a-postgresql-db-to-heroku.md

 This is so that Heroku knows how to build the application when deploying (more details (here)[https://devcenter.heroku.com/articles/build-docker-images-heroku-yml]).

-Now that I had the Heroku setup done and I moved on to setting up my application.
+Now, that I had the Heroku setup done and I moved on to setting up my application.

 The first thing I did, is change how my database connection string is retrieved on production (I have this `ConfigurationService` that I use across my application):